 Proper pipe alignment is significant to maximize service from expansion joints.
 These spider alignment guides permit free axial movement of the pipe.
 Therefore, restricting lateral and angular movement.
 Location of pipe alignment guides.

 Whenever possible, install the expansion joint on the brink of an anchor.
 Firstly, locate the anchor or first spider alignment guide.
-It should be no quite four pipe diameters from the expansion joint.
+It should be four pipe diameters from the expansion joint.
 Then it would be best if you placed the second guide 14 pipe diameters from the introductory guide.

 Guides for Piping